MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

     mkectl init > mke.yaml
     ```

-2. Modify the generated file to deploy MKE on the cluster.
+2. Modify the `hosts` section of the MKE configuration file, to apply the
-3. Modify the `hosts` section of the MKE configuration file,
+   configuration to a set of pre-existing machines that you have set up in
-to apply the configuration to a set of pre-existing machines:
+   advance:

     ```yaml
     hosts: